Space Shuttle Landing Simulator

 • Wheel chair accessible per ADA guidelines.

-• Illuminated control panels with 10,000 hour rated long-life lamps.
+• Illuminated control panels with long-life LED lamps.

 • Welded steel frame.